salobj CSCs¶

 Note that this method is called during construction of the CSC.

-The default implementation of implement_simulation_mode
+The default implementation of implement_simulation_mode is to reject

-all non-zero values for simulation_mode
+all non-zero values for simulation_mode.

 External Connections¶